oxfam logo

 What is Oxfam doing right now?

-Despite very difficult conditions, Oxfam and our partner organizations have reached over 770,000 people in Gaza in the last year.
-During the winter we distributed blankets and other items to keep warm, now we distribute food parcels with fresh vegetables, and we distribute cash assistance.
+Despite very difficult conditions, Oxfam and our partner organizations have reached over 1.2 million people in Gaza in the past year.
+We tailor our support to needs, distributing blankets and other items to keep warm, food parcels with fresh vegetables, and cash assistance.
 We distribute hygiene kits, medicine and first aid to particularly vulnerable women.
 Our partners provide essential medical care, train midwives and distribute kits to new mothers for the first critical period after childbirth.
+Going forward, we will work to rebuild basic needs such as water and sanitation services and agriculture while further scaling up our protection work.

 Oxfam's partner PARC prepares food parcels in southern Gaza.
 Photo: PARC/ Oxfam